fatma-hassanein/BostonAirBNB_Dataset_Analysis/README.md

 ## Contents

 The repo contains the python file that has all the detailed documented code for the analysis.
+In addition, it has a md file a blog for my findings and an images folder with the figures used to visualize these findings.

 ## Conclusion

-The results correlated with the visualization is available in my blog.
+The results correlated with the visualization is available in my blog.md file inside this repo.

 ## Dependencies